fenago/git-advanced/md/lab6_branch.md

-Viewing branches in your repository
+Lab: Advanced Branching Techniques
 ===================================

+In this lab, we will cover following:

+- Viewing branches in your repository
+- Renaming a branch
+- About changing the default branch
+- Deleting and restoring branches in a pull request

+**Viewing branches in your repository**

 Branches are central to collaboration on GitHub, and the best way to view them is the branches page.

 1. On GitHub.com, navigate to the main page of the repository.